Please note: the answers that pertain to 2021 supersede other answers that may be found in other sections of this page.

 If my child’s school or cohort advises a quarantine or closure can my child still participate with PAA?

 Yes they may participate as long as you were not notified to isolate and your child had no direct contact and is not experiencing any symptoms.
-If you received notification to self isolate please notify the production and site manager for next steps.
+If you received notification to self-isolate, please notify the Registrar and Site Manager for next steps.

 Will I be notified if someone at Performing Arts Academy tests positive for Covid?